AcronixBot/db-tools/README.md

 - [ ] DatabaseRestore Command
 - [ ] Rework the CLI file and create a better command handler
+- [ ] Detailed Backup Informations (path, filename, size, collectionCount, time used (currently not done be the project)
 ## Contribute

 If you want to contribute something, i am open for it